davidajimati/monty/README.md

 ## MONTY
 This repository contains the impelementation of stacks and queues in C language

-The functions in this repo is able to read bytecodes and interpret it run the appropriate functions
+The functions in this repo is able to read bytecodes in monty files, interpret it run the appropriate functions

 ## AUTHORS
 David Ajimati and
 Nico Lawani